Sharpryan20/ci-project-2/README.md

 ## Project Goals:

-* Create a user-frinedly and accessible website.
+* Create a user-friendly and accessible website.
-* Create an entertaing music quiz that is straight forward to play, start and restart.
+* Create an entertaining music quiz that is straightforward to play, start and restart.
 * Ensure that the questions were randomized in order and never in the same pattern.
-* Provide User with feedback at the end of the game to let them know how well they did throughout the quiz.
+* Provide Users with feedback at the end of the game to let them know how well they did throughout the quiz.

 ## First Time Visitor Goals:

-* As a first time visitor I need to able to navigate the quiz and clearly understand how to play the quiz if I was struggling.
+* As a first-time visitor I need to be able to navigate the quiz and clearly understand how to play the quiz if I was struggling.
-* I want to be able to see throughtout the quiz if I am gettin my answers correct and to be able to check my total score.
+* I want to be able to see throughout the quiz if I am getting my answers correct and to be able to check my total score.
-* As a user, I want to be able to access the website on desktop, tablet and mobile devices to ensure convenience.
+* As a user, I want to be able to access the website on desktop, tablet, and mobile devices to ensure convenience.

 ## Returning visitor goals:

-* As a returning visitor I would like to be able to keep track of my progress and be able to check my high scores in future.
+* As a returning visitor, I would like to be able to keep track of my progress and be able to check my high scores in the future.
-* I want to be able to play different quzzies of all types.
+* I want to be able to play different quizzes of all types.

 ## Target Audience:

-My target auidence is anyone who:
+My target audience is anyone who:

-* Has a passion for Muisc.
+* Has a passion for Music.
 * Likes to face a challenge.

 # Skeleton

 ## Wireframes

-All initial mockups of my site were created and desinged using Balsamiq.
+All initial mockups of my site were created and designed using Balsamiq.
 Images of my mockups will be below.

 ### Start up page